Sixt

 Risk Profile

-The data points to market-like volatility, higher leverage relative to equity.
+The data points to relatively defensive market behavior, higher leverage relative to equity.

 Trading Data